 When Zadig is running, go to ‘Options’ and make sure ‘List all devices‘ is selected.

-Click on the big button labelled ‘Replace Driver’ or ‘Install Driver’.
+Click on the big button labeled ‘Replace Driver’ or ‘Install Driver’.
 Installing the driver may take a minute.

 Clicking the arrow in the top left corner will start the receiver.
 You can now tune in to some stations.

 If there are no stations to be found or only a few weak signals, then you need to increase the RF gain.